Cardiac myxoma

 A myxoma is a rare benign tumor of the heart.
 Myxomata are the most common primary cardiac tumor in adults, and are most commonly found within the left atrium near the valve of the fossa ovalis.
-Myxomata may also develop in the other heart chambers.
+Myxoma may also develop in the other heart chambers.
 The tumor is derived from multipotent mesenchymal cells.
 Cardiac myxoma can affect adults between 30 and 60 years of age.

 Signs and symptoms

 Symptoms may occur at any time, but most often they accompany a change of body position.
 Pedunculated myxomata can have a "wrecking ball effect", as they lead to stasis and may eventually embolize themselves.
 Symptoms may include: